akankshabansal/Notes/Java.md

 ###Generics
 Enable type to be a parameter while defining a class, method, interface etc..
 Advantages :

 1. Compile time type checking
 2. Simple Readable code
 3. Generic algorithm

-example write a method which sorts an Array, we wouldnt care what type of elemets are there in the array as long as the class implements Comparable class the above can be achieved by creating a bounded Type paramter..
+Example: Write a method which sorts an Array, we wouldnt care what type of elemets are there in the array as long as the class implements Comparable class the above can be achieved by creating a bounded Type paramter..

     public <T extends Comparablei<T>> void sort(T t){

     }